mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 			- First two nucleotides of anticodon and codon must match specifically while third has more flexibility
 	- Aminoacyclation
 		- The process of adding an amino acid to tRNA
-		- This is to ensure that the correct amino acid is present on a trna
+		- This is to ensure that the correct amino acid is present on a tRNA so translation can be accurate.
+		-